opentofu/opentofu/WEEKLY_UPDATES.md

 The last two weeks we've been focusing on working towards the 1.7.0 release, and on going through our issue backlog.

 This weekend some of us have been to FOSDEM and had a stand there - it was amazing to hear in person how many people have already migrated to OpenTofu!
-We've also distributed
+We've also distributed a lot of OpenTofu t-shirts and stickers!

 Additionally, most of the core team is off on winter holidays this week, so it's fairly quiet.

 - Current Status and Up Next
   - We've been iterating on the skeleton of the client-side state encryption project, in order to get that right.
 [A PR for this has been opened recently and is pending reviews](https://github.com/opentofu/opentofu/pull/1227).
   - The removed block project also [has a PR up](https://github.com/opentofu/opentofu/pull/1158), and is pending reviews.
-  - As part of adding for_each to import blocks, we've refactored the import code to be unified across the block implementation and the cli command implementation.
+  - As part of adding for_each to import blocks, we've refactored the import code to better handle the differences between the block implementation and the cli command implementation.
 [This is posted as a PR](https://github.com/opentofu/opentofu/pull/1207), reviewed, and will be merged soon.
   - We're refactoring our release workflow, so it properly handles future pre-release versions, with a stable release now in place.
 [A PR is open for this](https://github.com/opentofu/opentofu/pull/1235) and still being worked on.
   - We've managed to go through the whole issue backlog and have responded and/or handled most of them.
 - How can I help?